 Knapp’s quote speaks volumes on that last point.
 What WAS I better suited for?

 When those coworkers moved on or stopped going to happy hour, I stayed exactly who I was the year before and continued to drink.

 On my way home, you bet your ass I picked up a bottle or two to settle down for the rest of the night.
 I was forever the girl begging anybody who would be persuaded to stay for one more round.
-I was never finished.

 I have wrestled for years with the idea of what it is I should be doing five, ten, and fifteen years from now.
 Watching people my age and younger be so ahead of the game added more pressure.
 I felt like a failure without ever having tried to do anything.